jodersky/akka-serial/documentation/index.md

 layout: page
 title: Documentation
 ---
-## Documentation

 -----

-### NOTICE: Upgrading from 2.0 to 3.0
+## Migrating from 2.x to 3.x

-The latest release, 3.0.0, introduces some compatibility-breaking changes:
+The latest release, 3.0.0, introduces some source compatibility-breaking changes:

-- Organization and packages have been changes from "com.github.jodersky" to "ch.jodersky"
+- Organization and packages have been changed from `com.github.jodersky` to `ch.jodersky`
-- A new major version of the native library has been released, libflow4
+- A new major version of the native library has been released, `libflow4`

 It should be sufficient to change any imports that previously used "com.github.jodersky.flow" to "ch.jodersky.flow".
-In case you manually istaled the native library, you will also need to install libflow4 (see the Developer Guide for more information).
+In case you manually installed the native library, you will also need to upgrade to libflow4 (see the Developer Guide for more information).

 -----

+## Documentation

 Start by reading the manual and checking out some examples.